h12w/teff/spec.md

                       line.
 Each of them cancels the last indent, till the indent level becomes the same as the next line>

-TFF grammar only cares about tokens of type 'string', 'indent' and 'unindent'.
+TEFF grammar only cares about tokens of type 'string', 'indent' and 'unindent'.

-    tff_file     ::= list EOF
+    teff_file    ::= list EOF
     list         ::= node*
     node         ::= value (indent list unindent)?
     value        ::= string